tcm-marcel/peloton/doc/query_interpreter.md

 3. Translation
 4. Finalization

+Internal the ContextBuilder assigns indexes to LLVM values and instructions, which are usually only accessed by raw pointers.
+They are used to merge several LLVM values and to compute liveliness.
+Those indexes stay inside the ContextBuilder and do not end up in the InterpreterContext.
+They are completely independent from the indexes in the InterpreterContext!

 #### 1. Analysis
 Analysis the LLVM function and creates additional information, but doesn't create bytecode.

-* determining liveness of all LLVM values (definition and last usage)
+* determining liveliness of all LLVM values (definition and last usage)
   * linear scan algorithm using reverse post order traversal of basic blocks
   * the scheduling of the basic blocks is determined by the reverse post order traversal to make this work
 * merges LLVM values that are equivalent, e.g. when LLVM instructions translate to NOPs